-For businesses with fewer than 50 employees, especially those which don’t offer a group health plan, there are QSEHRAs.
-But you must at least enroll in Medicare Part A in order to qualify for reimbursement.
+There are for businesses with fewer than 50 employees, especially those that don’t offer a group health plan, there are QSEHRAs.
+But you must at least enroll in Medicare Part A to qualify for reimbursement.
 This is the minimum essential coverage (MEC) necessary to qualify.

 Can I have both Medicare Part B and employer coverage?